Rutgers is in the market for a new men's basketball coach, and we've got you covered.

 Bio bytes: NBA head coach of New Jersey Nets.
 Assistant with NBA's Vancouver Grizzlies.
 Assistant at Tennessee and Marquette under now-USC coach Kevin O'Neill.
 Student manager for Bobby Knight at Indiana.
 Attended Teaneck (N.J.)
 High.

-Stock status: Steady
+Stock status: Delisted

 Employment: Head coach at Dayton